alumbreras/alumbreras.github.io/index.md

 		<h3 class="headline">a.lumbreras (at) criteo (dot) com <p>Paris, France</p></h3>

 		<div class='maintext'>
-			<p> Since 2019, I am Staff Research Scientist at the <a href="https://ailab.criteo.com/">Criteo AI Lab</a>, working on Deep Generative Models and Bayesian Inference.</p>
+			<p> Since 2019, I am a Staff Research Scientist at the <a href="https://ailab.criteo.com/">Criteo AI Lab</a>, working on Deep Generative Models and Bayesian Inference.</p>

 			<p>
 			From 2016 to 2018, I was a CNRS postdoctoral researcher